Career Resources / Nursing Licensure / Texas

 Step 3: Submit Affidavit of Graduation

 If you have graduated from a Texas-based school of nursing that has been approved by the Texas Board of Nursing, the school will automatically submit an online affidavit of graduation on your behalf.
-Graduates of out-of-state nursing programs are required to print the affidavit of graduation and submit it to the dean of your nursing school for completion.
-The form should be mailed directly to the Board of Nursing at:
+Graduates of out-of-state nursing programs are required to print the affidavit of graduation and submit it to the dean of their nursing school for completion.
+Completed affidavit of graduation forms should be submitted by email to [email protected].

 Step 4: Criminal Background Check (CBC)